10 Credit Card Perks You Should Always Use on Vacation

 Elevate the airport experience

 Credit cards can really change your airport experience—from bumping you to the front of the check-in line to granting you access to exclusive clubs and airline lounges.
 For the most part, cards that help improve your airport experience come in two varieties.
-For about $100 annual fee, you can get an airline’s basic, co-brand card (like the Chase United Explorer card or the American Express Gold Delta Skymiles card) that will get you a free checked bag and priority boarding to go along with a hefty sign-up bonus.
+For about $100 annual fee, you can get an airline’s basic, co-brand card (like the Chase United Explorer card or the American Express Gold Delta SkyMiles card) that will get you a free checked bag and priority boarding to go along with a hefty sign-up bonus.
 The second type consists of premium travel cards—cards that usually carry a $400 to $500 annual fee but get you travel cost reimbursements and lounge access.
 The American Express Platinum Card was the original, high-end travel credit card; today it will get you into any Priority Pass network lounge, any Delta Skyclub (as long as you hold a Delta ticket) and into American Express’s own branded clubs (Centurion Lounges), which often offer free spa treatments, wine tasting, and other premium amenities, according to Ronnie Rooker, head of Travel and Rewards client services at Adventure Culture, a community of over 100,000 travelers and explorers.
 In more recent years, other rival cards have popped up including the Citi Prestige and Chase Sapphire Reserve, with similar airport perks.
-Watch out for these 10 sneaky money traps you fall for every time you travel.
+To make you sure don’t get scammed, watch out for these 10 sneaky money traps you fall for every time you travel.

 Get white glove service